collective/collective.ifttt/README.rst

 Translations
 ------------

-This product has been translated into
+This product has not been translated yet.

-- Klingon (thanks, K'Plai)

 Installation